Willy Adames Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Dodgers pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Dodgers' 4.18 team ERA ranks 14th across all league pitching staffs.
+- The Dodgers' 4.18 team ERA ranks 13th among all league pitching staffs.

-- Dodgers pitchers combine to give up the ninth-fewest home runs in baseball (34 total, one per game).
+- Dodgers pitchers combine to rank 12th in baseball in home runs surrendered (38 total, one per game).

-- Gonsolin (0-0) gets the starting nod for the Dodgers, his third this season.
+- Kershaw (5-2) gets the starting nod for the Dodgers in his eighth start of the season.
+He's put together a 2.53 ERA in 42 2/3 innings pitched, with 48 strikeouts.

-- In his most recent time out on Tuesday, the right-hander tossed 4 2/3 innings against the Philadelphia Phillies, allowing three earned runs while surrendering five hits.
+- In his last time out on Saturday, the left-hander went 4 2/3 innings against the San Diego Padres, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.